vadis-project/sv-ident/data/train/README.md

 ## Data

 This folder currently contains training data.
-In total, it contains 4248 sentences.
-The files contain the following columns:
+In total, there are 4,248 sentences.
+The data file is made up of the following columns:

 ```
 sentence:       Textual instance, which may contain a variable mention.